Move over traditional macaroni and cheese, Beer Mac and Cheese is here!

 Traditional mac and cheeses usually have some type of bread crumb topping.
-But for this recipe, I was inspired by the appetizer of beer cheese dip which is usually served with some kind of dipping pretzel.
+But for this recipe, I was inspired by the appetizer of beer cheese dip which is usually served with some kind of pretzel stick or pretzel bites.

 So this mac and cheese gets topped with crunchy mini pretzels!